graphql/graphql-spec/spec/Section 6 -- Execution.md

     - If {DoesFragmentTypeApply(objectType, fragmentType)} is false, continue with the next {selection} in {selectionSet}.
     - Let {fragmentSelectionSet} be the top-level selection set of {fragment}.
+    - If {deferDirective} is defined:
+      - Let {deferredFragment} be the result of calling {DeferFragment(objectType, objectValue, fragmentSelectionSet, parentPath)}.
+      - Append {deferredFragment} to {deferredFragments}.
+      - Continue with the next {selection} in {selectionSet}.
     - Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, variableValues, visitedFragments)}.